Democrats sue Trump for alleged voter intimidation in four states

 The Trump campaign did not respond to a request for comment.

-Campaigning in Ohio, Clinton said Trump was hoping to discourage people from participating in the election.
+Campaigning in Ohio, Democratic presidential nominee Hillary Clinton said Trump was hoping to discourage people from participating in the election.

 "His whole strategy is to suppress the vote.
 Lots of noise.
 Lots of distractions," Clinton said in Cleveland.

-In a separate lawsuit, Democrats are seeking to stop the national Republican Party from working with the Trump campaign on poll monitoring, arguing that a long-standing court order prevents the party from engaging in so-called "ballot security" measures.
+Democrats are also trying to stop the Republican National Committee from working with the Trump campaign or state parties on poll monitoring, arguing in a separate case that a long-standing court order prevents the national party organization from engaging in "ballot security" measures.

+In a motion filed on Monday in that case, the RNC said it was not involved in poll watching but was working to support Trump in other areas.
+"That is evidence of politics, not wrongdoing," the RNC said.

-Many states allow campaigns and political parties to monitor balloting, though they often face restrictions.
+Many states allow campaigns and political parties to monitor balloting, although they often face restrictions.
 In Pennsylvania, for example, poll watchers must be formally certified by the local election board and must be registered voters in the county where they are working.
-The state Republican party has sued to remove these restrictions.
+The state Republican party has sued to remove those restrictions.

 With early voting under way, civil rights groups have said they have heard isolated reports of self-described poll monitors photographing voters and engaging in other intimidating behavior.